yshui/picom/README.md

 **This is a development branch, bug to be expected**

 This is forked from the original Compton because that seems to have become unmaintained.

-I'll merge pull requests as they appear upstream, as well as trying to fix bugs reported to upstream, or found by myself.
+The current battle plan of this fork is to refactor it to make the code _possible_ to maintain, so potential contributors won't be scared away when they take a look at the code.

+We also try to fix bugs.

 The original README can be found [here](README_orig.md)